Berbers: Arabization

-The Arabization of the indigenous Berber populations was a result of the centuries-long Arab migrations to the Maghreb which began since the 7th century, in addition to changing the population's demographics.
-The early wave of migration prior to the 11th century contributed to the Berber adoption of Arab culture.
-Furthermore, the Arabic language spread during this period and drove Latin into extinction in the cities.
+The Arabization of the indigenous Berber populations was a result of the centuries-long Arab migrations to the Maghreb, which began in the 7th century, and of changes in the population's demographics.
+The early wave of migration before the 11th century contributed to the Berbers' adoption of Arab culture.
+Furthermore, the Arabic language spread during this period, driving Latin into extinction in the cities.
 The Arabization took place around Arab centres through the influence of Arabs in the cities and rural areas surrounding them.

 The migration of Banu Hilal and Banu Sulaym in the 11th century had a much greater influence on the process of Arabization of the population.
 It played a major role in spreading Bedouin Arabic to rural areas such as the countryside and steppes, and as far as the southern areas near the Sahara.
 It also heavily transformed the culture in the Maghreb into Arab culture, and spread nomadism in areas where agriculture was previously dominant.
 These Bedouin tribes accelerated and deepened the Arabization process, since the Berber population was gradually assimilated by the newcomers and had to share with them pastures and seasonal migration paths.
 By around the 15th century, the region of modern-day Tunisia had already been almost completely Arabized.
 As Arab nomads spread, the territories of the local Berber tribes were moved and shrank.
-The Zenata were pushed to the west and the Kabyles were pushed to the north.
-The Berbers took refuge in the mountains whereas the plains were Arabized.
+The Zenata were pushed to the west, and the Kabyles were pushed to the north.
+The Berbers took refuge in the mountains, whereas the plains were Arabized.

-Currently, most Arabized Berbers identify as Berber, although the prominence of Arab influences has fully assimilated them into the Arab cultural sphere.